-Dear Sir.
+Dear Sir,

-I would like to inform you that the Minister For Agriculture, Food and the Marine has refused your application for an Aquaculture Licence(s) and Foreshore Licence(s), for the cultivation of mussels using long-lines on site no. T09/508A (see attached information note).
+I would like to inform you that the Minister for Agriculture, Food and the Marine has refused your application for an Aquaculture Licence and Foreshore Licence, for the cultivation of mussels using long-lines on site no. T09/477A (see attached information note).
 I enclose a copy of the public notice of the decision which the Department has arranged to have published in "Connacht Tribune".